princesharma74/workforce-allotment/backend/app/services/notes.md

 # Optimization of Workforce Scheduling: From Greedy Heuristics to Exact Constraint Programming

 ## Abstract
 This paper documents the evolution of a workforce scheduling system designed to maximize project accommodation under complex skill and efficiency constraints.
 We demonstrate how transitioning from a naive Greedy algorithm to a Constraint Programming (CP) model using Google OR-Tools resulted in a **70% increase in feasible project assignments** (from 10/20 to 17/20 in benchmarks).
-We provide a detailed implementation guide for modeling multi-skill, efficiency-weighted scheduling problems.
+We provide a detailed implementation guide for modeling multi-skill, efficiency-weighted scheduling problems with **multi-objective optimization** (Projects > Efficiency > Workload Balancing).

 ---

 ## 1. Introduction
 The core problem is a variation of the **Resource-Constrained Project Scheduling Problem (RCPSP)**.
+**Objectives:**
-**Objective:** Maximize the number of "Active Projects".
+1. **Primary:** Maximize the number of "Active Projects".
+2. **Secondary:** Minimize total assignments (prefer fewer, more efficient workers).
+3. **Tertiary:** Minimize workload variance (distribute load evenly).

 **Constraints:**
 1.  **Skills:** People must possess the specific skill required by a task.
 2.  **Efficiency Density:** A task requires a total "Efficiency Sum" (e.g., 3 units).
 A senior engineer might contribute 3 units, while a junior contributes 1.
 3.  **Multitasking:** A person can work on multiple tasks *simultaneously* if they share the **same skill** and their total efficiency capacity is not exceeded.
 4.  **Exclusive Contexts:** A person **cannot** work on tasks requiring *different skills* at the same time (Context Switching penalty/impossibility).
+5.  **Workload Balancing:** The solver should minimize the variance in workload across the team.

 ---